UniversalDependencies/docs/_jaa/index.md

 ### Number

-Jarawara distinguishes three numbers: singular, dual, and plural, but no details will be given here, since the details are many and complicated.
+Jarawara distinguishes three numbers: `singular`, `dual`, and `plural`.

 ### Gender

-* Nouns are either masculine or feminine, and gender is not morphologically marked.
+* Nouns are either `masculine` or `feminine`, and gender is not morphologically marked.
 Gender is maniphested through agreement, mostly with the verb.

 ```
 Inamatewe amo-ka